 Who will hear my audition?

-CHOIR: Choir auditions are heard by the Choral and Vocal faculty of the Calvin Music Department.
-Students interested in Campus Choir, Capella, Women’s Chorale and Oratorio will be heard by Prof. Pearl Shangkuan, Prof. Sean Ivory, and Prof. Benita Wolters-Fredlund.
-Gospel Choir will be heard by Prof. Nate Glasper.
+CHOIR: Choir auditions are heard by the Choral and Vocal faculty of the Calvin music department.
+Students interested in Campus Choir, Capella, Women’s Chorale, and Oratorio will be heard by Professor Pearl Shangkuan, Professor Sean Ivory, and Professor Benita Wolters-Fredlund.
+Gospel Choir will be heard by Professor Nate Glasper.

-BAND/ORCHESTRA: Students who play wind, brass and percussion instruments will have their audition heard by Prof. Tiffany Engle and Prof. John Varineau.
-Students who play string instruments will be heard by Prof. John Varineau.
+BAND/ORCHESTRA: Students who play wind, brass, string, and percussion instruments will have their audition heard by professors Tiffany Engle and Patricia Wunder.

 Which ensemble should I choose?

-Calvin has eight different student ensembles: two concert bands, a symphony orchestra and five choirs.
+Calvin has nine different student ensembles: two concert bands, jazz band, a symphony orchestra, and five choirs.
 Please check out the Ensembles webpage for more information about participation in each of these groups.

 Can I participate in more than one ensemble?